-Here's a quick overview of how employee stock options work, the tax treatment for options granted prior to July 1, 2021, and the new tax treatment for some options granted as of July 1, 2021.
+Here's a quick overview of how employee stock options work, and the tax treatment for options granted prior to and after July 1, 2021.

 What are employee stock options?

 Employee stock options are used by employers as part of their total compensation package.
 Employees are granted the right to purchase company stock at a predetermined price, generally for a predetermined period of time.
 It's become especially popular for start-ups and smaller growth companies, who don't have much in the way of cash flow (or profits), to offer potential recruits stock options in lieu of cash, which ties their compensation to the future success of the company.
 A variety of employers use employee stock options to entice and retain skilled workers.